COME TO GRIEF: Grief, Praise & Exile PASSAGEWAY

 “The family in Africa is always extended.
 So your cousins are your sisters and brothers.
 Your nieces are your children.
 Your uncles are your fathers.
 Your aunts are your mothers.
 Children are encouraged to call other people outside the family mothers and fathers, sisters and brothers.”

-An indigenous worldview of community
+The indigenous view of community and healing

 As always, there is a story to be told, words that need to be spoken, songs that need to be sung.
-This is a full day with all the practicality of ritual to effect a strengthening and healing of the soul.
+This is a full weekend with all the practicality of ritual to effect a strengthening and healing of the soul.
 You really can "come as you are."

 Beginner to Advanced